NUSTEM-UK/KV6006-Practical-Session-2022/worksheets/2-data_sources-APIs.md

 ```

 You'll need to fix at least one bug: the window won't be tall enough to display all the names.

-If you like, try to display the spacecraft alongside the names.

 ## Energy generation, and drawing graphs